awslabs/kinesis-aggregation/python/README.md

 ### Examples

-This repository includes an example script that uses the record Aggregation module to aggregate records and transmit them to Amazon Kinesis using callback-based aggregation.
-You can find this example functionality in the file [kinesis_publisher.py](src/kinesis_publisher.py), which you can use as a template for your own functions to to easily build and transmit encoded data.
+This repository includes an example script that uses the record aggregation module [aggregator.py](aggregator.py) to aggregate records and transmit them to Amazon Kinesis using callback-based aggregation.
+You can find this example functionality in the file [kinesis_publisher.py](src/kinesis_publisher.py), which you can use as a template for your own applications to to easily build and transmit encoded data.

 #### Callback-based Aggregation and Transmission Example

-The example below assumes you are running Python version 2.7.x and this example also requires you to install and configure the `boto3` module.
+The example below assumes you are running Python version 2.7.x and also requires you to install and configure the `boto3` module.
 You can install `boto3` via `pip install boto3` or any other normal Python install mechanism.
 To configure the example to be able to publish to your Kinesis stream, make sure you follow the instructions in the [Boto3 Configuration Guide](https://boto3.readthedocs.org/en/latest/guide/configuration.html).
 The example below has been stripped down for brevity, but you can still find the full working version at [kinesis_publisher.py](src/kinesis_publisher.py).
 The abridged example is:

 ```
 import boto3
-import aws_kpl_agg.aggregator
+import aws_kinesis_agg.aggregator

 kinesis_client = None